 Chapter 3 Extra Practice

-3.1 Introduction and Visualizing Bivariate Categorical Data
+3.1 Introduction to Bivariate Data

 1. The following figure shows a random sample of 100 hikers and the areas of hiking they prefer.